-Before I explain, my rule is that the collateral has to match the purpose of the loan.
+Before I explain, my strong preference is that the collateral has to match the purpose of the loan.
 For example, AR and inventory for a line of credit.
 But for term loans for longer-term projects, I never allow blanket collateral.
-Is that in the bank’s term sheet?
-Walk away.
-No, run instead.
-Term loan collateral has to match the financing to be obtained.
+Is blanket collateral in the bank’s term sheet?
+If so, walk away.
+Term loan collateral needs to match the financing to be obtained.
 If there’s too much of a gap, don’t give in by including AR and inventory.
 You need that for your LOC.

 I wish I had a dollar for every banker requirement stating I had to move my bank operating accounts to them.
 Well, I wouldn’t be rich, but I could certainly feed my Starbucks habit every day for about two months.

-Then again, here’s what we’re going to do.
 In your preliminary term sheet, determine if you’re willing to make a bank move.
 More than likely, you’ve been with the same bank since setting up shop.
-It’s a bear to move.
+It’s a hassle to move.

 Modeling Your Future Payments

 Nearly every bank document includes a debt service coverage ratio with EBITDA either in the numerator or denominator.
 Ignore it.
 I do.
 If I need a waiver on a broken debt covenant, I can easily get it.
 How?

 I’ve never given a bad bank loan package to a lender.
 So then why do I nix EBITDA coverage ratios?

 EBITDA doesn’t pay for CapEx, income taxes, changes in working capital, or even planned owner distributions.
 Also, EBITDA doesn’t cover debt service.
 Only cash covers these expenditures.